 Best Restaurant Reservation Systems 2026: OpenTable, Resy & Alternatives

 Restaurant reservation systems have evolved from simple booking tools into comprehensive guest management platforms that handle waitlists, table management, guest profiles, and marketing.
-Choosing the right system affects covers per night, no-show rates, and repeat visit frequency.
-We evaluated the leading platforms from the restaurant operator's perspective.
-Verified Q1 2026.
+Choosing the right system affects covers per night, no-show rates, and repeat visit frequency. the published evaluation criteria considered leading platforms from the restaurant operator's perspective. verified against vendor pricing pages (Q1 2026).

 Platform Comparison